-Social Meals funded-initiatives must be a part of a community-based collaborative network, ensuring proposed services respond to the priorities collaboratively identified, are coordinated with the services of other network members, and remain accountable through shared learning and reporting.
+Social Meals funded initiatives must be a part of a Healthy Aging Community Collaborative, ensuring proposed services respond to the priorities collaboratively identified, are coordinated with the services of other network members, and remain accountable through shared learning and reporting.
 Where those community-based collaborative networks do not yet exist, the work proposed must address how it will build relationships with others that offer CBSS (including health, municipalities/regional districts, First Nations) and work with United Way BC to initiate a meaningful collaborative structure.
+'Community' and/or 'local' will be defined by the context of emerging and/or established service delivery patterns in the area and may reflect regional/sub-regional geographies.

-Social Meals funded-initiatives will be required to actively engage in Learning and Quality Assurance (LQA) activities alongside United Way British Columbia Healthy Aging, as a part of ongoing learning and development related to the new service delivery model and specific funding enhancements.
-Details of this work will be developed into a LQA Plan, and shared with the finalized funding agreement.
+Social Meals funded initiatives will be required to actively engage in Learning & Evaluation (L&E) activities alongside United Way British Columbia Healthy Aging, as a part of ongoing learning and development related to the new service delivery model and specific funding enhancements.
+Details of this work will be developed into an L&E Plan and shared with the finalized funding agreement.

-Examples of eligible expenses include program supplies, staffing costs, volunteer stipends/honoraria, training/capacity building costs, as well as transportation.
-Ineligible expenses are for food or meal delivery that does not include a shared/social component and capital expenditures.
+Examples of eligible expenses include the purchase of food, program supplies, staffing, volunteer stipends/honoraria, training/capacity building costs, facility rentals, as well as transportation associated with the program.
+Ineligible expenses include food or meal delivery that does not include a shared/social component, renovations, or capital expenditures.

-Social Meals grants - ranging from \$10,000 - \$50,000 - are awarded on a one-year term to be expended by March 31, 2025.
-Applications will be accepted from February 5 - March 8, 2024, and will be awarded based on available funds.
+Social Meals grants - ranging from \$10,000 - \$50,000 - are awarded on a one-year term to be expended by March 31, 2026.
+Applications will be accepted from February 5 - March 7, 2025, and will be awarded based on available funds and other factors.
 Late applications will not be accepted.